Particular/docs.particular.net/samples/aws/sagas-lambda-aurora/sample.md

 snippet: EndpointSetup

 The same class defines the AWS Lambda, which hosts the NServiceBus endpoint.
-The `ProcessOrder` method hands-off processing of the message to NServiceBus:
+The `ProcessOrder` method hands processing of the message to NServiceBus:

 snippet: FunctionHandler

-Meanwhile, the `OrderSaga` hosted within the AWS Lambda project is a regular NServiceBus saga which is also capable of sending messages and receiving messages itself.
+Meanwhile, the `OrderSaga` hosted within the AWS Lambda project is a regular NServiceBus saga which is also capable of sending and receiving messages itself.

 snippet: OrderSaga